bdanzi/bdanzi.github.io/README.md

 Demo images courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

+# Content

+- About
+- Education and Experience
+- Talks and Publications
+- Teaching and Awards
+- Photos
+- Contact

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->